ejrgilbert/splicer/docs/tiers/tier-3.md

   producing an E0053 type mismatch in the generated wrapper crate.
   Today tier-3 only wraps interfaces whose functions are declared `async func`.
 Sync-target support is on the roadmap.
-- **Builtin-only.** Tier-3 strategies must be embedded in splicer's binary; there's no path yet to point splicer at your own crate path.
-  Tier-1/2's user-form (`name:` + `path:` in YAML) doesn't apply because splicer needs the strategy *source* (to codegen against), not bytes.

 ## Good for